cashmoneyjs/cashmoney/README.md

 ### Currency Lists

-In CashMoney, You can construct currency objects at any time with any currency code (as you've seen in the above examples).
+In CashMoney, you can construct currency objects at any time with any currency code (as you've seen in the above examples).
 As a result, these currency objects don't contain any information about the currency itself.
 Most importantly, this means they can't tell you how many minor units a currency has (eg. AUD uses 2